With the base business entities in place we can begin to answer business questions with the data.

 A new aggregation expression with the following specification:

-case when (description is null) then false else true end
+case when (promo_name is null) then false else true end

 Another two aggregation expressions with the expressions:

 With these group by fields we are aggregating all the monthly sales per country, divided in two groups: one for the promotion sales and one for the organic sales.